Mariša Golob: European records

 Mariša holds the current GPA European record powerlifting in −56 kg, open category.

 World records

 At the moment Mariša is a GPA push&pull World record holder in −56 kg, open category and bench press World record holder in −56 kg, junior category.

 She is also the current IPO World record holder in equipped bench press in −56 kg weight class, both junior and open category.
 In WUAP federation she is also the holder of the raw powerlifting World record in −56 kg and -52 kg weight class, open category, equipped bench press −56 kg weight class, open category and equipped bench press −60 kg weight class, junior category.
 In the same federation she also holds equipped powerlifting World records in both −56 kg and −60 kg weight class, junior category.
-In May 2018 Mariša became squat (full meet), bench press (full meet) and total WPA world record holder in open -56kg class.
+In May 2018 Mariša became squat (full meet), bench press (full meet) and total WPA world record holder in open -56 kg class.